adbar/simplemma/README.md

 'doughnut'
 ```

-This selects the stdlib-only `StreamDictionaryFactory` (see below): the
+This selects the stdlib-only `StreamDictionaryFactory`: the most
-most memory-frugal backend, reading the dictionary stream directly with
+memory-frugal backend, reading the dictionary stream directly with no
-no full-dict build spike and no on-disk cache. `TrieDictionaryFactory`
+full-dict build spike and no on-disk cache. `TrieDictionaryFactory` reaches
-reaches a lower *steady-state* footprint but spikes and writes to disk on
+a lower *steady-state* footprint but spikes and writes to disk on first
-first use, so it is not auto-selected — request it explicitly (see below)
+use, so it is never auto-selected — request it explicitly (see below).
-when its RAM/speed trade-off suits you.
-For explicit control over which
-backend is used — including with `Lemmatizer` and `LanguageDetector`
-instances — build a strategy directly, as described in the rest of this
-section. `DefaultStrategy` also accepts the same `low_memory` flag, but
+`DefaultStrategy` accepts the same flag, though not together with an
-not together with an explicit `dictionary_factory`:
+explicit `dictionary_factory`:

 ``` python
 >>> from simplemma import Lemmatizer